Steps You Can Take to Outsmart Social Media Algorithms

 AI Algorithm Image by Geralt from Pixabay

-A social media algorithm is the automated system a platform uses to decide what content you see, in what order, and from whom.
 The core idea is simple: there’s far more content than any person could scroll through, so the platform uses math, data, and predictions to curate your feed.
-It’s like a ranking system that analyzes your behavior and then prioritizes posts it thinks you’ll engage with most.
+An algorithm is like a ranking program that analyzes your behavior and then prioritizes posts it thinks you’ll engage with most.

 Algorithms influence: